moq-wg/moq-transport/draft-lcurley-warp.md

 {: #warp-publish-format title="Warp PUBLISH REQUEST Message"}

 * Track URI:
-Identifies the fully qualified track name as defined in ({{model-track}}).
+Identifies the fully qualified track name as defined in ({{track-uri}}).

 * Track ID:
-Session specific identifier to be used in OBJECT ({{message-object}}) message headers for the advertised track.
-Peer processing the request message MAY choosen a different `TRACK ID` in the response (see {{message-publish-ok}}).
-Track ID maps the Track URI in the control message to the corresponding data streams.
+Session specific identifier that maps the Track URI to the Track ID in OBJECT ({{message-object}}) message headers for the advertised track.
+Peer processing the request message MAY end up choosing a different Track ID (see {{message-publish-ok}}).
 Track IDs are generally shorter than Track URIs and thus reduce the overhead in OBJECT messages.

 * Track Authorization Info:
 Carries track authorization information.
 The specifics of obtaining the authorization information is out of scope for this specification.